akshayanandraut/api-utc/README.md

 ##### NOTE:

-_Please go through the currency codes and error codes page to properly use the api call parameters avoid confusion._
+_Please go through the location codes and error codes page to properly use the api call parameters avoid confusion._

 ---

 ## Location Codes

 **_CODE_** | **_UTC_**
 ---- | ----